 Abstract

-Objective/Hypothesis: Sinonasal carcinomas are a collection of highly morbid neoplasms originating from the nasopharynx and paranasal sinuses.
-Over the last two decades, combinations of surgery, radiation, and chemotherapy have been used to treat sinonasal malignancies.
+Objective/Hypothesis: Sinonasal carcinomas are rare, highly morbid neoplasms originating in the nasopharynx nasal cavity and paranasal sinuses.
+The mainstay of treatment over the past two decades is a combinations of surgery, radiation, and chemotherapy..
 We sought to characterize the trends in initial management of sinonasal malignancy and the impact of hospital volume on surgical care and outcomes.

-Methods: We performed a retrospective cohort study with time trends of patients admitted for surgical resection of sinonasal malignancy in the National Inpatient Sample (NIS) between 1988 and 2009.
-Subset analysis was performed on patient cohorts with skull base involvement, orbital or maxillary sinus involvement, or requirement for radical neck dissection.
-Patient characteristics as well as hospital attributes were correlated with patient morbidity and mortality.
+Methods: A retrospective cohort study with time trends of patients admitted for surgical resection of sinonasal malignancy in the National Inpatient Sample (NIS) between 1988 and 2009.
+Subset analysis of high risk casesis performed on patient cohorts with skull base involvement, orbital or maxillary sinus involvement, or requirement for radical neck dissection.
+Patient characteristics as well as hospital attributes are correlated with patient morbidity and mortality.

 Results: Over the course of 22 years, we identified 3850 cases of sinonasal surgery patients from 879 hospitals.
 14.9% of patients had complications and 0.8% of hospitalizations resulted in mortality.
 Older age was associated with higher morbidity and mortality.
 Cardiopulmonary complications, including pulmonary collapse and myocardial infarction, and infectious causes, most commonly urinary tract infection and surgical site infection, accounted for 13.5% and 34.6%, respectively, of all complications.

-Cases including neck dissection, orbital or maxillary sinus involvement, or skull base involvement were associated with higher rates of morbidity and mortality.
+The high risk cases were associated withincreased morbidity and mortality.
 24.4% of these high-risk surgeries were associated with complications, compared to 11.3% of cases without extra-sinonasal involvement.
-We identified 32 hospitals that averaged more than 5 cases per year and accounted for 28% (1097) of all sinonasal surgeries.
+32 hospitals averaged more than 5 cases per year, accountingfor 28% (1097) of all sinonasal surgeries.
 These hospitals were likewise overrepresented in high risk cases – accounting for 32.4% of cases requiring neck dissection, 44.9% of cases with orbital involvement, and 45.7% of cases with skull base involvement.

-Conclusions: This study reflects changing trends in the primary management of sinonasal cancer, with a increased likelihood for initial surgery at higher-volume hospitals.
-Complicated cases resulted in higher rates of complications but were not associated with higher mortality.
-Higher complication rates were seen at higher volume hospitals, but this finding was associated with an overrepresentation in the management of complex cases.
+Conclusions: This study reflects current trends in the management of sinonasal cancer, with a increased likelihood complicated surgeries being performed at higher-volume hospitals which also had a higher complication rateComplicated cases resulted in higher rates of complications but were not associated with higher mortality.

 Introduction

 Sinonasal cancers are uncommon – accounting for only between 1 – 3% of head and neck cancers [1,2].
-Sinonasal carcinomas are a collection of highly morbid neoplasms originating from the nasopharynx and paranasal sinuses.
-These cancers are typically of epithelial cell origin, with the majority being squamous cell carcinomas, although a wide range of tumors can originate from the sinonasal cavities.
-Sinonasal carcinomas are typically initially asymptomatic, but local invasion can result in a constellation of symptoms including chronic nasal discharge, epistaxis, congestion, anosmia, neuropathies, edema, and visual disturbances.
-It is relatively uncommon for sinonasal cancers to present with lymph node or distant metastases, but they do frequently present with anatomically advanced disease due to proximity to the orbits and skull base.
+Awide range of tumors can originate in the sinonasal cavities including squamous cell carcinoma, adenocarcinomas, and neuroendocrine carcinomas.
+Sinonasal carcinomas are typically asymptomatic until they progress to advance stage withlocal invasion and a potential constellation of symptoms including chronic nasal discharge, epistaxis, nasal obstruction, anosmia, neuropathies, proptosis, edema, and visual disturbances.
+Depending on the tumor type, regional lymph node or distant metastases occur with varying frequency.
+Due to proximity to vital structures such as the orbit, carotid artery, and brain, primary tumors typically present as advanced disease.

-Sinonasal cancers are uncommon – accounting for only between 1 – 3% of head and neck cancers [1,2].
 Given the low incidence and heterogenous histology of sinonasal cancers, there are no randomized trials indicating the optimal management.
-Primary treatment of sinonasal cancers can include a program of radiotherapy with or without chemotherapy or may be treated with initial surgical resection and postoperative radiotherapy with or without chemotherapy.
-Although there is a high incidence of local recurrence, there is insufficient high-level evidence to suggest the superiority of either approach.
+Management of sinonasal cancers varies with histology, but the current standard approach has tradiationally been combined modality treatment with surgery and radiotherapy for advanced stage disease with or without chemotherapy.
+Several retrospective studies suggest improved local control is achieved when surgery is employed, however selection bias of unresectable tumors may influence the poorer results with radiation. (reference ) Although there is a high incidence of local recurrence, there is insufficient high-level evidence to prove the superiority of either approach.